 Dr. Shaya Honarvar is the Founder and Director of the Bioko Marine Turtle Program, an Associate Specialist Faculty at the University of Hawai'i at Mānoa and an Adjunct Associate Professor at Purdue University Fort Wayne.
 She is an ecologist and conservation biologist with more than a decade of experience working on Bioko Island.
 Dr. Honarvar's research focus includes sea turtle and primate ecology, population biology, and conservation.
 She received her Ph.D. from Drexel University, a M.Sc. from the University of Pennsylvania, and a masters degree in biotechnology and engineering from the Hogeschool Utrecht in The Netherlands.
-She has more than 15 years experience working with marine turtles and primates in remote areas throughout Central America and Africa.
+She has over 20 years experience working with marine turtles and primates in remote areas throughout Central America and Africa.

 Gertrudis Ribado Meňe (MS) is the In-Country Manager for the Bioko Marine Turtle Program and a professor of environmental science at Universidad Nacional de Guinea Ecuatorial (UNGE) in Malabo.
 Gertrudis oversees all education, outreach, and artisanal program both on Bioko Island and on mainland Equatorial Guinea.
 She coordinates all in-country events and programs, as well as public relations.
 Gertrudis earned her Masters degree from el Instituto Internacional de Formacion Ambiental in Spain and a baccalaureate degree from the Universidad Nacional de Guinea Ecuatorial (UNGE) in Malabo, Equatorial Guinea.